-We view the health, wellness and productivity of our employees as very important, and hence the Company offers a comprehensive Employee Assistance Programme, provided by an external company, to all employees and their immediate family members residing with them.
+We view the health, wellness and productivity of our employees as very important and, hence, the Company offers a comprehensive Employee Assistance Programme, provided by an external company, to all employees and their immediate family members residing with them.
 This programme contributes to a reduction in healthcare costs and absenteeism; thus potentially increasing productivity.
 A 24-hour telephone counselling service is supplemented by face-to-face counselling (if required).
-Issues raised by employees are monitored by the service provider, and the Bank receives quarterly reports indicating trends and frequency of usage.
+Issues raised by employees are monitored by the service provider and the Bank receives quarterly reports indicating trends and frequency of usage.
 Employees receive health and wellness information on a monthly basis by email.
 A Health and Awareness Day was also implemented and employees had the opportunity to benefit from services such as health screening, eye testing and various health presentations and offerings.

 The Group runs an absenteeism management programme to assist management and employees in understanding the impact of absenteeism.
 It actively monitors trends and engages employees to potentially reduce this impact.
 The programme also supports a sustainable and value-adding approach to the way the Group manages its absenteeism and employee wellness.
-It assists management and employees to understand the impact of unplanned absenteeism, as well as why it is important for them to take a more pro-active stance.
-It supports the effective utilisation of the Employee Assistance Programme to address potential external drivers causing absenteeism, and timeous identification of incapacity cases, thereby reducing the direct and indirect costs of absenteeism and working towards creating a wellness-culture.
+It assists management and employees to understand the impact of unplanned absenteeism, as well as why it is important for them to take a more proactive stance.
+It supports the effective utilisation of the Employee Assistance Programme to address potential external drivers causing absenteeism, and timely identification of incapacity cases, thereby reducing the direct and indirect costs of absenteeism and working towards creating a wellness culture.
 Sick leave data is analysed on a monthly basis.
-The absenteeism rate remained at 1.5% for 2013.
+The absenteeism rate was recorded at 1,57% for 2014 (2013: 1,5%).